tonton81/Circular_Buffer/README.md

             bool isEqual(const T *buffer); // returns 1 if an array passed in matches one exactly in queue bool replace(T *buffer, uint16_t length, int pos1, int pos2, int pos3, int pos4 = -1, int pos5 = -1); // This replaces an array if 3-5 patterns match
             bool find(T *buffer, uint16_t length, int pos1, int pos2, int pos3, int pos4 = -1, int pos5 = -1); // finds an entry in queue and memmoves it to the user buffer.
-The usage of the method is same as the ::replace(...) method
+The usage of the method is same as the ::replace(...) method bool findRemove(T *buffer, uint16_t length, int pos1, int pos2, int pos3, int pos4 = -1, int pos5 = -1); // like find and replace, this will removed a found entry from the queue.

 The replace function is special.
 It searches all your "available" queues and replaces the entry thats found for a match.